Omanshi19/Omanshi19/README.md

 ## 🚀 About Me
-- 💻 Full-stack developer specializing in the MERN stack
+- 💻 Full-stack Blockchain developer specializing in the MERN stack
 - 🤖 Passionate about crafting cutting-edge solutions with Machine Learning & Deep Learning
 - 🌐 Blockchain enthusiast with hands-on experience in smart contracts and decentralized tech
 - 🧠 Forever curious—currently geeking out on Prompt Engineering and Next-Gen AI